-A father, prolific writer and researcher, co-founder of the Global Nutrition Report, a former research director at the International Food Policy Research Institute (IFPRI) and representative to the UN – British economist Lawrence Haddad, who currently sits at the head of the Global Alliance for Improved Nutrition (GAIN), is one of those people who seems to have had more hours in the day than everyone else.
+A father, prolific writer and researcher, co-founder of the Global Nutrition Report, a former research director at the International Food Policy Research Institute (IFPRI) and representative to the United Nations – British economist Lawrence Haddad, who currently heads the Global Alliance for Improved Nutrition (GAIN), is one of those people who seems to have more hours in the day than everyone else.
 Ask him, though, and he’ll tell you that he’s been strategic with that time, first building his portfolio as a researcher and “going deep,” then “going broad” by using that backbone of knowledge to combat malnutrition through the lens of development economics.

 Now, at the height of his career, he is entering into a new phase fueled by outrage and optimism, one in which he is determined to see food systems change to make nutritious food available and affordable to everyone in the world.

-“One in three people on this planet are denied a say in shaping their destiny, because they are malnourished,” he said in his recent acceptance speech of the prestigious 2018 World Food Prize.
+“One in three people on this planet are denied a say in shaping their destiny, because they are malnourished,” he said in his 2018 World Food Prize acceptance speech.
 “That is outrageous, unacceptable and cannot be tolerated.”
 Here, he tells Landscape News how he got to this point, and what’s coming next.

 Tell me about your own food and nutrition choices.

 I’m not a nutritionist, I’m an economist who works on nutrition.
 So I try not to overcomplicate what guides my own consumption choices.
 I try to eat a diversity of foods, I’m very careful about portion size – a lot of us eat more than we want – and I try to eat fish, fruits and vegetables.
 I’m a bit of a sugar addict, so I try to regulate sugar as much as I can.
 I’m not into absolutes when it comes to diet; I try to practice what we preach at GAIN.